 “An embarrassing mistake”, as Notes from Poland points out on Facebook.
 Last Saturday, Poland’s opposition, gathered in the European Coalition, launched its official campaign for May’s European elections, trying to present a common front to defeat the ruling Law and Justice party (PiS) and warning of a possible ‘Polexit’ (Poland’s exit from the EU).

 But the overall message was temporarily drowned by a communication blunder.
-Many opposition politicians, including the page of the main opposition party Civic Platform, wrote on social media that they represented Poland’s past (przeszłość), instead of Poland’s future (przyszłość).
+Many Polish opposition politicians, including the page of the main opposition party Civic Platform, wrote on Twitter that they represented Poland’s past (przeszłość), instead of Poland’s future (przyszłość).
 The error, of course, was quickly identified and mocked by internet and social media users.

 Hungary: Government hammers down immigration topic ahead of EU election